It is an exciting experience to buy or lease new copier equipment for your office.

-For example, if you are using a printer at 80% capacity, the maintenance charger will be higher than those offices that utilize just 20% of printer capacity.
+For example, if you are using a copier at 80% capacity, the maintenance charge will be higher than those offices that utilize just 20% of copier capacity.

 Maintenance requirements for a very old copier will be higher than that of a brand new one.

 Machine parts will get worn out by age, and after a particular period, frequent replacement is required that might affect the maintenance charges.